Johnylouk/cybersecurity-portfolio/reports/Technical Information Gathering/BMW.md

-# OSINT Challenge — "BMW
+# OSINT Challenge — "BMW"

 ## 🧭 Executive Summary
 Find the /24 BMW-NET in Munich.
 The flag is in CIDR format.